leungkean/GSMRL/README.md

 [1313, 352, 1808, 1594, 1724, 650, 824, 1476, 1379, 439, 45, 204, 584, 222_solv, 2, 1971, 249, 1754, 1357, 1573]
 ```

+## Baselines

+The `baselines` folder contains both the linear least squares and neural network models. <br /> We use these two models to set a baseline RMSE for training on the full chemistry cheap/expensive dataset (regression).

 ## Train and Test

 You can train your own model by the scripts provided below.